Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Spectral analysis

-In a standard version of the model, emissivity is assumed to have a broken power law profile described by inner emissivity index $q_1$, outer emissivity index $q_2$ and break radius $R_{br}$, where the index changes.
-There is also a version of the model where it is assumed that the emissivity profile is explained by lamppost geometry.
-In this case, there is only one parameter which is the height of the lamppost.
-The inner radius of the disk is assumed to be at the innermost stable circular orbit (ISCO) and the outer radius is fixed at 400 gravitational radii ($R_g$).
-When {\tt relxill\_nk} and {\tt xillver} are used to describe a system, parameters present in both models are tied to each other except the ionization parameter. log$\xi$ in {\tt xillver} is frozen to 0 and that in {\tt relxill\_nk} is kept free to vary. $\Gamma$ and $E_{cut}$ of {\tt relxill\_nk} is tied to corresponding parameters of the continuum.
-We have frozen the reflection fraction to -1 in the cases where the reflection model is expected to return only the reflected component because the continuum is modeled by an external continuum model like {\tt powerlaw} or {\tt comptt}.
+In a standard version of the model, emissivity is assumed to have a broken power law profile described by the inner emissivity index $q_1$, outer emissivity index $q_2$, and the break radius $R_{br}$, where the index changes.
+The inner radius of the disk is assumed to be at the innermost stable circular orbit (ISCO), and the outer radius is fixed at 400 gravitational radii ($R_g$).
+When {\tt relxill\_nk} and {\tt xillver} are used to describe a system, the parameters present in both models are tied to each other except the ionization parameter. log$\xi$ in {\tt xillver} is frozen to 0 and that in {\tt relxill\_nk} is kept free to vary. $\Gamma$ and $E_{cut}$ of {\tt relxill\_nk} is tied to corresponding parameters of the continuum.

-We used metallic abundances from \citet{2000ApJ...542..914W} and cross-sections from \citet{1996ApJ...465..487V}.
-XSPEC v12.11.1 is used for the preliminary spectral analysis; for identifying the reflection and absorption features and fitting those features to get the best fit model to the data.
+We used metallic abundances from \citet{2000ApJ...542..914W} and cross sections from \citet{1996ApJ...465..487V}.
+XSPEC v12.11.1 is used for the preliminary spectral analysis, for identifying the reflection and absorption features, and for fitting those features to get the best-fit model to the data.
+We choose the best-fit model which yields the minimum $\chi^2$ statistics.
 Since we have several parameters, it is possible to have degeneracy among these parameters.
-To resolve this issue, we run Markov chain Monte Carlo (MCMC) simulations with the priors estimated by the preliminary $\chi^2$ analysis.
-We used the MCMC script by Jeremy Sanders\footnote{\url{https://github.com/jeremysanders}} and sampled the posterior distribution using 10,000 iterations and 150 random walkers.
-The errors estimated in this work have 1$\sigma$ confidence unless stated otherwise.
+To resolve this issue, we run Markov chain Monte Carlo (MCMC) simulations with the priors estimated by the preliminary $\chi^2$ analysis in XSPEC.
+We use the publicly available package \texttt{xspec\_emcee}\footnote{\url{https://github.com/jeremysanders/xspec_emcee}} to perform our MCMC analysis.
+We sampled the posterior distribution using 12,000 iterations and 500 random walkers.
+The errors estimated in this work have 1$\sigma$ confidence, unless stated otherwise.

-Next, we will discuss the data reduction technique and data analysis method for each of the sources and quote the measurements of spin $a_*$ and $\alpha_{13}$. separately.
+Next, we will discuss the data reduction technique and the data analysis method for each of the sources and quote the measurements of spin $a_*$ and $\alpha_{13}$. separately.